izziiyt/biutil/README.md

 ####biformat

-For managing bio-specific format files, such as BED or WIG.
+For managing bio-specific format files, BED, WIG and MAF.
 These data are assumed as too big to put in memory.
-Because of that, Iterator is adopted.
+Because of that, Iterator extended Class is adopted.

 ####optimization